 This specialty clinic is held to provide specialized care and attention to children with bladder control problems such as bedwetting, daytime urinary incontinence, urinary frequency, urgency, and pain or burning on urination.
 Our specialized staff provides an individualized treatment plan in a compassionate, professional environment.
 Comprehensive therapy involves the use of behavioral therapy, biofeedback, enuresis alarms, and medications.
-Additionally, consultative services are provided by a pediatric urologist, psychologist and physiatrist on an individual basis.
+Additionally, consultative services are provided by a pediatric urologist and psychologist on an individual basis.

 Pediatric Hypertension Clinic